nsidc/qgreenland/doc/CONTRIBUTING.md

 ## Storage

-The following storage locations are used by QGreenland:
+QGreenland storage locations are currently in the `data/` subdirectory of this repository.
+This can be overridden by creating `data/working-storage` and `data/private-archive` symlinks to your preferred storage locations.

+We plan to support storage location overrides using environment variables in the future.

 ### Working storage